 Wolverhampton was home to one of the largest Courtauld Ltd factories, from the mid-1920s it produced rayon fibres for use in a range of textiles and goods.
 The Dunstall Works chimneys, known as the ‘Three Sisters’ were a famous part of the Wolverhampton skyline until they were demolished in the early 1970s.

-In 2019 we explored the history of arts and culture in Wolverhampton by supporting the Wolverhampton Society of Artists Centenary Exhibition with the loan of three great works from the Courtauld collection in a display called The Bloomsbury Effect.
+In 2019 we explored the history of arts and culture in Wolverhampton by supporting the Wolverhampton Society of Artists Centenary Exhibition with the loan of three great works from The Courtauld’s collection in a display called The Bloomsbury Effect.
 Displays in the gallery and local archives complemented the exhibition by documenting the history of the local Courtauld factory and workers.

 Take a Closer Look